 The Company is party to certain management contracts.
-These contracts require that additional payments of up to \$17,100,000 be made upon the occurrence of certain events such as a change of control.
+These contracts require that additional payments of up to \$20,800,000 be made upon the occurrence of certain events such as a change of control of the Company.
 Minimum commitments remaining under these contracts were approximately \$787,000, all due within one year.